-Eastwood Sub-Aqua Club are a very active club - you'll find us in the water most weekends and we often do evening dives during the week as well.
+Eastwood Divers is a very active club - you'll find us in the water most weekends and we often do evening dives during the week as well.
 We frequently dive in the sea lochs around the West of Scotland - Loch Long and Loch Fyne being the closest to Glasgow.

 The plunging underwater reefs of the Sea Lochs, sheltered by Scotland's rugged mountains, form a very unusual habitat for a large variety of marine life - some of which are found nowhere else on Earth.
 From sponges, soft corals and Firework Anemones, to larger predators such as Lobsters and Conger Eels.